JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: The Witness-Generation inclusion algorithm

 \hide{ In the rest of this section, and in other occasions in the paper, we will write that ``the negation of $\apProp(e,S)$ is $\apReq(e,\anot(S))$'', which is wrong, since the negation is actually

 we make this imprecise statement in situations where the extra context $\aany[\atype(\ldots),\_]$ complicates the description but does not weaken the general observation that we are stating. }

 The {\CDNF} of a schema $S$ is, in the worst case, exponentially bigger than $S$.
 However, the vast majority of schemas that are found on GitHub are just object or array schemas that either contain no boolean operator or contain only disjunctions of object schemas\iflong{, as happens in the specification of an interface that may accept requests whose possible shapes are listed as ``either $S_1$ or $S_2$ or...'' where each $S_i$ is an object schema}.
-Hence, as observed in~\cite{DBLP:journals/pvldb/AttoucheBCGSS22}, the {\CDNF} of a real world schema is not much bigger than the original schema\iflong{, with the important exception of schemas using the $\aone$ operator, that are discussed in the next subsection}.
+Hence, as observed in~\cite{DBLP:journals/pvldb/AttoucheBCGSS22}, the {\CDNF} of a real world schema is, typically, not much bigger than the original schema\ifshort{.}\iflong{, with the important exception of schemas using the $\aone$ operator, that are discussed in the next subsection}\mrevtwo{\footnote{\bcolortwo Of course, this observation may be biased by the specific dataset that was considered. \ecolor}}{2.4}